Manikdeep/PII-Parsing-Tools/Text Parser/README.md

    Use:
    - It reads every Excel file in that folder.
-   - It stacks all the data together into one big Excel file.
+   - It stacks all the data together into one large Excel file.
    - It saves that file as a single .xlsx file in the same location.

 3. Extract Addresses\